Culture and Documentary Film Production

 8 ECTS

-As a continuation of the first course, this course delves into the study of more specific issues concerning screenplay, directing, and cinematography in documentary filmmaking.
-Divided into two parts – theoretical and practical – it explores the peculiarities of anthropological, social, historical, and cultural documentaries, focusing on issues related to social research techniques, the utilization of historical and journalistic archives, field research, the construction of compilation films, etc. Part of the course lectures is dedicated to masterclasses, in which recognized Greek documentary directors discuss their work and engage in dialogue with students.
-The practical part of the course focuses on the narrative approach of observation and the creation, by the students, of relevant exercises gradually developed throughout the semester and evolved based on progress presentations and feedback from the instructor.
+The course, as a continuation of the first, proceeds to study more specific issues with the script, direction and cinematography in documentary films.
+Divided into two parts −theoretical and laboratory, it explores the specificities of anthropological, social, historical and cultural documentary, focusing on issues with the techniques of how to research social issues, how to use historical and news archives, field research, the production of compilation films, etc. Part of the course lectures are dedicated to masterclasses, in which renowned Greek documentary directors talk about their work and converse with the students.
+The laboratory part of the course focuses on the students’ narrative method of observation and creation, of a relevant project-exercise which is developed gradually over the course of the semester and evolves based on the progress presentations and feedback from the instructor.

 6 ECTS

-In the second part of the editing course, specific topics regarding image and sound processing are analyzed, always focusing on the particular needs of a documentary and emphasizing the processing and optimization of image and sound elements (stabilization, color correction & grading, noise reduction), the combination of shots through overlay (compositing), the use of typography for creating titles and subtitles, as well as the final sound mixing.
-The course completes the cycle that covers basic editing techniques and focuses on issues such as multicamera editing and specific aspects of shot composition (compositing) and the integration of animation techniques into documentaries.
-The course is divided into two parallel axes, the technical and the theoretical.
+In the second part of the montage and editing course, specific issues of image and sound processing are analyzed, always focusing on the particular needs of a documentary and with emphasis on the processing and optimization of image and sound elements (stabilization, color correction & grading, noise reduction), the combination of shots with compositing, the use of typographic elements for the creation of titles and subtitles, as well as the final sound mix.
+The course is a completion of the cycle that follows basic montage and editing techniques and focuses on topics such as editing multi-camera footage, and on special issues of compositing and the integration of animation techniques in documentary.
+The course is divided into two parallel axes, the technical and the theoretical one.

 7 ECTS